-- Divide the pupils into 'As' and 'Bs'. - Instruct As to make a circle and then to turn around (so they face outwards not inwards). - Then ask 'Bs' to stand in front of each of the 'As'. - Explain they will do a task where they ask each other questions. - When you clap, the Bs have to move one space to the left (clockwise) to the next person and continue to ask and answer questions.
-'As' do not move. - Give each teacher a handout e.g. a survey/ questionnaire etc. Go over the handout and check understanding. - Give them 15 minutes to ask and answer questions. - Remember to clap loudly and make sure the Bs move to the left each time. - Monitor carefully to ensure the Onion moves!
+- Divide the student teachers into As and Bs. - Instruct the As to make a circle and then to turn round (so they face outwards not inwards). - Then ask the Bs to stand in front of each of the As. - Explain they will do a task where they ask each other questions. - When you clap, the Bs have to move one space to the left (clockwise) to the next person and continue to ask and answer questions.
+The As do not move. - Give each student teacher a handout e.g. a survey/questionnaire etc. Go over the handout and check understanding. - Give them 15 minutes to ask and answer questions. - Remember to clap loudly and make sure the Bs move to the left each time. - Monitor carefully to ensure the Onion moves.

-'Mingling'
+Mingling

 - Use 'Find Someone Who...'
 (FSW) (see Creative Approaches: Games English) and go over the instructions. - Make sure you check instructions e.g. what are you going to ask?
-How many names do you collect for one question?
-Etc. - Allow your pupils 15 minutes to mingle and find names for their FSW handout. - After filling in the handout, elicit who found who and expand on the information by asking more questions.
+How many names do you collect for one question? etc. - Allow your student teachers 15 minutes to mingle and find names for their FSW handout. - After filling in the handout, elicit who found who and expand on the information by asking more questions.

-For another example: see Creative Approaches T1-1E.
+For an example of 'Mingling', see Creative Approaches T1-1E.